-As you can imagine, combining electroacupuncture with phsyiotherapy or an effective home exercise program can seriously pack a punch.
+As you can imagine, combining electroacupuncture with physiotherapy or an effective home exercise program can seriously pack a punch.

 5. Mirror Therapy

-Tabletop mirror therapy is a great way to recover from hand paralysis.
+Finally, tabletop mirror therapy is a great way to recover from hand paralysis after stroke.

 This “tricks” your brain into thinking that you’re moving your affected hand and helps rewire the brain.